nilportugues/php-json-api/README.md

 Serializer transformers outputting valid API responses in JSON, JSON API and HAL+JSON API formats.

 ## Installation
-The recommended way to install the Input Validator is through [Composer](http://getcomposer.org).
+The recommended way to install the  JSON API Transformers is through [Composer](http://getcomposer.org).
 Run the following command to install it:

 ```sh
 php composer.phar require nilportugues/json-api